 The researcher used a tool initially developed by Tomchin and Impara (1992) entitled the Teacher Retention Beliefs Questionnaire (TRBQ).
-This instrument was later edited by Witmer, Hoffman, and Norris (2004) and renamed to Teacher Retention Beliefs and Knowledge Questionnaire (TRBKQ) and was used to survey primary, elementary, and middle school teachers in rural Georgia.
+This instrument was later edited by Witmer, Hoffman, and Norris (2004) and renamed to Teacher Retention Beliefs and Knowledge Questionnaire (TRBKQ) and was used to survey primary, elementary, and middle school teachers in rural Georgia (see Appendix A).